Nobel Perspectives Live! Events

 Reducing the energy intensity of growth patterns – I think we understand that.
 The big opportunity in the emerging economies is much of the infrastructure and their energy efficiency are constructed at this crucial period of time.
 It’s not to do it right away but to do it properly.

-At our first European Nobel Perspectives Live!
-Edition in London, held 2018, Bengt Holmström, Finn Kydland, Sir Christopher Pissarides and Michael Spence tackled everything from what’s needed for a more sustainable planet to how technological advancements are changing labor markets.
+Nobel Laureates Bengt Holmström, Finn Kydland, Sir Christopher Pissarides and Michael Spence took to the stage in London and tackled everything from what’s needed for a more sustainable planet to how technological advancements are changing labor markets.
+Watch the highlights below.

 Words of wisdom by Nobel Laureates